 - 1. Grade Point Average (GPA) requirements: - Degree seeking graduate students are required to maintain a 3.0 program GPA.
 A student who falls below a 3.0 in program courses after nine or more credit hours are completed in the program will be placed on academic notice. - Full-time degree-seeking graduate students will have only one semester to bring up the GPA to the 3.0 requirement.
 Failure to raise the program GPA to 3.0 by the next enrolled semester will result in program dismissal. - Part-time graduate students will have two semesters to bring up the GPA to the 3.0 requirement.
 Failure to raise the program GPA to 3.0 by the next enrolled semester will result in program dismissal. - 2.
 Post-graduate certificate seeking students are required to take fewer credits than those in the degree programs.
 Therefore, a GPA lower than 3.0 will not be grounds for probation or dismissal.
 However, a minimum GPA of 2.75 based on courses applied to a certificate is required for the award of a certificate. - 3.
 Course grade requirements: - a.
 Students must earn A, B, C, Pass, or Satisfactory in all required courses. - b.
 A grade of F, Fail, or Unsatisfactory in any course results in program dismissal. - c.
 Students can only carry forward one C grade in a nursing course.
 A second C in any nursing course will result in program dismissal. - d.
 Students can only carry forward two course withdrawals (resulting in a "W" on the academic transcript).
-The withdrawals cannot occur in the same course more than one time. - e.
-(Nurse Anesthesia Students Only) A student earning below a B- grade in any anesthesia specialty course must repeat the course.
-This means the student will fall out of progression with the current cohort and must wait until the course is offered in the next academic year.
-Students may repeat only one course and only one time. - 4.
+The withdrawals cannot occur in the same course more than one time. - 4.
 Course age requirements: - Students are permitted to continue in a graduate nursing program for a maximum of 7 years following their term of admission to the programs or 5 years following PhD candidacy.
 A course completed more than 7 years prior to the term of degree or certificate completion will be reviewed by program administrators and the Associate Dean of Curriculum.
 The student may be required to validate current knowledge in the subject area, repeat the course(s), or complete competency evaluation.
 The University's time limit requirements must also be met.

-http://catalog.wvu.edu/graduate/advisingcoursesdegrees/degree regulations/#timelimits text
+http://catalog.wvu.edu/graduate/advisingcoursesdegrees/degree\regulations/#timelimitstext